"Unlike FANTASY, SUPERNATURAL FICTION and SCIENCE FICTION -- terms which describe generic structure - horror is a term which describes an affect.

 Altered

 Altered is from the director of the Blair Witch Project.
 Its a horror film centered around a pack of buddies who are out to extract revenge on a monstrous alien life form.
-If you take out the word œalien and put in œsupernatural monster, you've got a very BTS inspiring tale on your hands.
+If you take out the word alien and put in supernatural monster, you've got a very BTS inspiring tale on your hands.
 It's also full of memorable quotes that you might hear during a monster hunting adventure.
 For Example:

 Wyatt: Is it still alive?
 Is it breathing?

-Otis: œDo they do that?
+Otis: Do they do that?

-This one has it all: altered weaponry, disturbing creatures, dark and claustrophobic scenery, hunters becoming the hunted, and some very witty dialog to make it a worthwhile trip.
+hunters becoming the hunted, and some very witty dialog to make it a worthwhile trip.

 The Thing (1982)